chluczywek/Data_Science_Projects/README.md

 # Campy Horror Movie Visualizations
-### Main question : How can we tell the greatness of a movie before it is released in cinema?
+### Main question : How have Campy Horror Movies changed over the years?
 ### Definition of Campy: in the style of camp : absurdly exaggerated, artificial, or affected in a usually humorous way

 ![](https://github.com/chluczywek/true-philosopher/blob/master/Images/small.gif)